Happy May! This is really a busy time of year for us, hence the delay sharing our April updates about what unschooling looked like in our family.

 Places, projects and odds and ends, part 1

-- Sarah has a Taiwanese pen pal with whom she regularly exchanges postcards and emails, and early in April she decided to write her a long letter.
+- Ashar has a Taiwanese pen pal with whom she regularly exchanges postcards and emails, and early in April she decided to write her a long letter.

 - We had a huge colony of ants on our front sidewalk, and we spent more than an hour watching them, looking up facts about ants and how they live and work, what they eat, how their sense of direction works and all sorts of things.

-- In Sarah’s 4-H Wildlife Watchers club, we dissected an owl pellet!
+- In Ashar’s 4-H Wildlife Watchers club, we dissected an owl pellet!

 - We finished our Coursera philosophy course about Plato and the pre-Socratics.